dkittle/learning_akka/README.md

 Refactor the `DbActor` to use Akka persistence.
 We'll be using leveldb to store state for testing and development.
 Use **event** sourcing for your solution.
 Add a `Remove` message to the `DbActor` that removes a key, if it exists.
 Have the remove message cause a snapshot of the actor state.

+## Chapter 6
+Having some historical stats on RSS processing would make the application a lot more useful.
+We will create a `Bookkeeper` actor that will track the status of a fetch as it's running and retain stats on the results of each fetch after the fact.

+Implement the `Bookkepper` as a persistent actor that does a snapshot after each RSS fetch is completely processed (after all items have been fetched and stored in the `DbActor`).

+### Requirement 6.1
+`RssActor` should inform `Bookkeeper` of the status of each RSS processing.
+It should send a message when it retrieves an RSS file along with the results of the fetch (404, not an RSS feed or fetched).
+It should also send a message after each article fetch request has been submitted to `FetchActor` and include the GUID of each article.
+Finally, it should send a message when all article fetch messages have been sent to the `FetchActor` including the the number of articles in the RSS file.

+### Requirement 6.2
+`FetchActor` should send a message to `Bookkeeper` with the results of each article fetch.

+### Requirement 6.3
+When an RSS feed is processed, the `RSSActor` should aggregate metrics for the processing of the feed including number of articles in the feed, the number that were successfully fetched and the number of articles that could not be fetched.

+### Requirement 6.4
+--- blurb about snapshotting aggregate metrics

+For each RSS file processing request, the `Bookkeeper` w